 The right side becomes more visible when relative U.S. resilience stands out.
 Market narratives shift toward stronger domestic growth, firmer yields, tighter policy expectations, or greater macro resilience than in peer economies.
 In that regime, the dollar rises because the United States looks comparatively stronger, not because the system is breaking down.

-These patterns are best read as condition sets rather than mechanical signals with exact thresholds.
-The framework is most useful when several macro and market indicators point in the same direction.
+These patterns are best read as condition sets rather than exact thresholds.
+The framework is most useful when several macro and market indicators point toward the same zone at the same time.

 What dollar smile theory explains and what it does not